Class: CSV

 The character used to quote fields.
 This has to be a single character String.
 This is useful for application that incorrectly use

-.
+'as the quote character instead of the correct".
 CSV will always consider a double sequence of this character to be an escaped quote.
-This String will be transcoded into the data’s Encoding before parsing. :field_size_limit
+This String will be transcoded into the data’s Encoding before parsing. :field_size_limit-

 This is a maximum size

-will read ahead looking for the closing quote for a field.
+CSVwill read ahead looking for the closing quote for a field.
 (In truth, it reads to the first line ending beyond this size.)
 If a quote cannot be found within the limit CSV will raise a MalformedCSVError, assuming the data is faulty.
 You can use this limit to prevent what are effectively DoS attacks on the parser.
-However, this limit can cause a legitimate parse to fail and thus is set tonil
+However, this limit can cause a legitimate parse to fail and thus is set tonil, or off, by default. :converters-

 An Array of names from the Converters Hash and/or lambdas that handle custom conversion.
 A single converter doesn’t have to be in an Array.
 All built-in converters try to transcode fields to UTF-8 before converting.
 The conversion will fail if the data cannot be transcoded, leaving the field unchanged.